The Lionhead is recognized by the BRC (British Rabbit Council) and very recently by the ARBA (American Rabbit Breeders Association).

 The Lionhead rabbit has a small, compact body, short, cobby and well rounded, the shoulders and chest broad and well filled.
 The head should be bold, with good width between the eyes but not quite round from all sides, with a well-developed muzzle.
 There should be no visible neck.

-The US recognises the following colours:
+The US recognizes the following colors:

 Black, Black Otter, Blue, Blue Otter, Chestnut, Chinchilla, Chocolate, Fawn, Frosted Pearl, Golden, Lilac, Opal, Orange, Red, Siamese Sable, Smoke Pearl, Sable Point, Squirrel, Sable Martin, Tan, Tortoise, and White